Picking the right chart comes down to two questions: what does the data look like, and what are you trying to communicate?

 If you’re less interested in exact locations, and are more interested in the hot spots, you can bin your coordinates to create a grid map.

-Grid maps map a like heat maps that bin locations in a grid that overlays the map.
-Good to see where the hot spots are.
+Grid maps are like heat maps that bin locations in a grid that overlays the map, and are good for showing where hot spots are.

 For more on working with maps, see Visualizing data with Maps.